 - X-ray machines

 - Specialty dental equipment, such as orthodontic or endodontic tools

 Dental equipment financing has a predefined purpose, so it lacks flexibility in how you can use the money.
 In addition, dental financing companies often require dentists to put a down payment of up to 20% on the equipment.
 On the other hand, this type of financing generally has excellent rates.
 So if you know you want to purchase expensive equipment and have the cash for a down payment, dental equipment financing can be the right option for your business.

 Dental Loans for Bad Credit

-Keeping a dental practice running is no easy feat — especially in today’s super-competitive market.
-Your business may have run into cash flow issues in the past, and your credit score might reflect that history.
+Keeping a dental practice running is no easy task, particularly in today’s highly competitive market.
+Cash flow issues may have plagued your business in the past, and this may have negatively affected your credit score.
 Don’t worry.
 Many dental financing companies are happy to fund dental loans with bad credit.
 Each lender has its own criteria, but most will take other factors into account besides your credit score.
 These factors include things such as time in business and monthly revenue.
 This can boost your chances of approval for a dental loan even if you have a bad credit score.

 Am I Eligible for Dental Practice Financing?

 Every lender has its own set of qualifying criteria for funding a dental practice, but here are some basic guidelines: